Post-Swarm Timeline

 Should I give the hive a new queen after a swarm?

-Usually no—the colony already has queen cells developing.
+Usually no. The colony already has queen cells developing.
 Introducing a mated queen while virgin queens are present often results in the queens fighting.
 Only consider requeening if you reach the 'worry date' with no eggs and no virgin queen visible.

 How do I know if my hive swarmed?